Man in Orange Jacket Standing Beside Man in Black Leather Jacket

 However, you should understand that getting refunded usually takes time, sometimes even weeks to months after your case is over.
 Furthermore, the court might deduct any fines, costs, or restitution that were part of the judgment from your bail deposit.

-As with any legal undertaking, there are potential legal and financial repercussions to consider when posting your own bail.
+As with any legal matter, there are financial repercussions to consider when posting your own bail.
 If you fail to meet the conditions of your bail, then the court can issue a warrant for your arrest and you may be held without bail until your trial.
-Any bail money that was paid could be forfeited.
+Any bail money that was paid could then be forfeited.

-Considering Your Choices: Self-Surety vs. Hiring a Bail Bondsman
+Considering Your Choices: Self-Surety vs. Hiring a Bail Bond company

 Conversely, hiring a bail bondsman does involve a fee, but their involvement curtails your financial jeopardy, as they shoulder the risk of losing the full bail amount.